redeclipse/redeclipse.github.io/docs/FAQ.md

 ## What are my rights regarding game servers?

-- Anyone may run up to three (3) servers, and can be listed on the Red Eclipse Master Server, *however, only if they are in compliance with the guidelines, rules and policies outlined in the [Multiplayer Guidelines](Multiplayer-Guidelines)*.
+- Anyone may run up to three (3) servers, and can be listed on the Red Eclipse Master Server, *however, only if they are in compliance with the guidelines, rules and policies outlined in the ~~[Multiplayer Guidelines](Multiplayer-Guidelines)~~*.
 You can request a "trusted" (more servers) and/or "statistics" (contributes to stats) server from the Red Eclipse team.
-    - Players must also abide by a set of guidelines as well, and are advised to view the **latter half** of the [Multiplayer Guidelines](Multiplayer-Guidelines).
+    - Players must also abide by a set of guidelines as well, and are advised to view the **latter half** of the ~~[Multiplayer Guidelines](Multiplayer-Guidelines)~~.
 - Any player or server found to not be in compliance with these guidelines are susceptible to denial of access to the Red Eclipse Master Server either temporarily or indefinitely.

 ## Where else can I get help or discuss the game?